Chevrolet Corvair: Development

-During 1959 and 1960, the Big Three automakers planned to introduce their own "compact" cars.
-Ford and Chrysler's designs were scaled-down versions of the conventional American car, using six-cylinder engines instead of V8s, and with bodies about 20% smaller than their standard cars.
+In response to these market shifts and the success of the independents, the "Big Three" automakers began planning their own "compact" cars for the 1960 model year.
+Ford and Chrysler's designs, such as the Ford Falcon and Plymouth Valiant, were scaled-down versions of conventional American cars, utilizing industry-standard inline six-cylinder engines and bodies approximately 20% smaller than their full-size counterparts.